juliacarbajal/mandy_ipadvocabtest/CONTRIBUTE.md

 ## Maintainer

-Hans Lemuet <hans@etaminstudio.com>
+Alex Cristia <alecristia@gmail.com>

 ## Git workflow

-We follow the workflow described here: https://gist.github.com/Spone/f4e7f915df96069b5923
+We should aim to follow the workflow described here: https://gist.github.com/Spone/f4e7f915df96069b5923

-## Fix a bug or improve existing code
+## Fix a bug, improve existing code, or generate a version of your app

 First, clone the repository: